xobx-cherif/zynq_be/README.md

 ## Double handshake protocol TD1

   * TD0x01 [link](5siec_zynq_datas/td01.pdf)
+  > Sorry for the mistake on td 01
+  > Question should be :
+  >- Extract the condition using the ready and valid signals to allow reading the data line.
+  >- Write a process that allows to reset the ready signal using rst signal and to set the ready signal.
+  >- Write the process that allows storing the content of data an internal register of the slave module when the handshake occurs.
+  >- write a testbench to validate your hdl module.
   * Testbench example [link](5siec_zynq_datas/testbench.vhd)
   * Exo1 source codes :
    > 1. TB EX01 [link](5siec_zynq_datas/tb_td_ex01.vhd)